o2r-project/o2r-project.github.io/_posts/2018-07-13-peerj-article-published.md

 <br>
 <i class="editor">PeerJ.
 2018.</i><strong>doi:&nbsp;<a href="https://doi.org/10.7717/peerj.5072">10.7717/peerj.5072</a></strong>

-The article is an outcome of a collaboration around a at the AGILE conference, see [http://o2r.info/reproducible-agile/](http://o2r.info/reproducible-agile/) for more information.
+The article is an outcome of a collaboration around the AGILE conference, see [http://o2r.info/reproducible-agile/](http://o2r.info/reproducible-agile/) for more information.
 Please [retweet](https://twitter.com/f_ostermann/status/1017673264334766080) and spread the word!
 [Your questions & feedback](https://peerj.com/articles/5072/#questions) are most welcome.